- $8 adults

 The boyhood home of Charles A. Lindbergh is the setting for hands-on programs exploring his impact on world history and his relevance today.Choose up to three of the following programs to create a two-hour experience for $6 per student.

 Children learn about Charles Lindbergh's historic non-stop flight across the Atlantic in 1927, using a mock cockpit with a flight simulator.
 Learn about the airplane Lindbergh helped design, the route of the trip, Lindbergh's experiences, the result of the flight and its relevance to today's aviation.

-Learn about Lindbergh's world in the year 1918 and the differences between events, places and objects of the time, and those of today.
+Learn about Lindbergh's world in the 1910s and the differences between events, places and objects of the time, and those of today.
 Students can handle many items to gain a tangible sense of history as they collaboratively make connections between past and present.